studoverse/katerbase/README.md

 [db.collection.findOne(query, projection)](https://docs.mongodb.com/manual/reference/method/db.collection.findOne/) MongoDB operation

-In contrast to `find()`, the `findOne()` operation in gets immediately executed on the database, and the retuned value is the actual Kotlin object.
+In contrast to `find()`, the `findOne()` operation gets immediately executed on the database, and the retuned value is the actual Kotlin object.

 `findOne(filter)` is implemented by `find(*filter).limit(1).firstOrNull()`.
 So all filter operators from [find](#find) apply here too, cursor operators can't be used.
 If you need to call `findOne` with additional cursor operators, just use `find` with `limit(1)` and `firstOrNull`.